AshwinKumar-V/404NotFound/README.md

 ![screenshot](https://raw.githubusercontent.com/AshwinKumar-V/404NotFound/main/.github/images/Screenshot.jpg)

-Hey there devs, this was my first project at devChallenges.io to build a responsive website.
-It was realy interesting as i got to use flexbox for the first time.
+Hey there devs!
+This was my first project at devChallenges.io to build a responsive website.
+This was really interesting as I got to use flexbox for the first time.
 This really improved the CSS of this project compared to using float and positions.
-But I'm sure the CSS can be improved furthur once I learn more new features.
-You can checkout my demo at https://ashwinkumar-v.github.io/404NotFound/.
+You can checkout my demo at [here](https://ashwinkumar-v.github.io/404NotFound).

 ### Built With